User Access Metrics Monitoring¶

 Trigger Conditions¶

-Configure the trigger conditions and severity level.
-When the query result has multiple values, if any value meets the trigger condition, an event will be generated.
+Configure trigger conditions and severity levels.
+When query results contain multiple values, an event is generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the trigger conditions to take effect after multiple consecutive judgments.
-The maximum limit is 10 times.
+If Continuous Trigger Judgment is enabled, you can configure the trigger condition to take effect after multiple consecutive judgments, generating events up to a maximum of 10 times.

 Alert Levels

-- Alert Levels Emergency (Red), Important (Orange), Warning (Yellow): Based on the judgment operator configured in the conditions.
+- Alert Levels Critical (Red), Major (Orange), Minor (Yellow): Based on configured condition judgment operators.

 For more details, refer to Operator Description.